Getxec/Solora-V3/README.md

 **Description**:
 🚀 **Solara Executor** is a cutting-edge Roblox script executor designed for advanced script execution, optimized performance, and seamless user experience.
-Fully compatible with the latest Roblox updates, it is secure, easy to use, and perfect for gamers, developers, and modding enthusiasts looking to enhance their Roblox gameplay.
+Fully compatible with the latest Roblox updates, it is secure, easy to use, and perfect for gamers, developers, and modding enthusiasts looking to enhance their Roblox gameplay. **Solara** is a fast, reliable, and keyless executor for Windows, designed to enhance your Roblox gaming experience.
+Solara is a robust and user-friendly Roblox injector designed to enhance your gaming experience by allowing you to run custom scripts and modifications.